Teige Morrell

-Teige Laine Morrell (born December 8, 1995) is an American professional basketball player for the University of Canberra Capitals of the Women's National Basketball League (WNBL).
+Teige Laine Morrell (born December 8, 1995) is an American professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
 She played college basketball for the Nevada Wolf Pack before playing professionally in Australia.
 She won the NBL1 Central MVP in 2019 with the Woodville Warriors and then spent a season with the Bendigo Spirit in the WNBL.
 In 2021, she helped the Southern Tigers win the NBL1 Central championship behind another MVP season.
 She joined the Joondalup Wolves of the NBL1 West in 2022 and earned All-NBL1 West First Team honors in 2022 and 2023.
 After a season with the Perth Lynx in the WNBL, she joined the Lakeside Lightning in 2024 and earned NBL1 West MVP.
 She returned to the Lynx for a second season in 2024–25 and then won back-to-back NBL1 West MVPs with the Lakeside Lightning in 2025.
+She spent the 2025–26 season with the University of Canberra Capitals.

 Morrell became an Australian permanent resident in 2024.